joepv/joepv.github.io/_posts/2023-06-25-hc3-scenes-part3.md

 ## Previous part: Variables explained

 [In the previous module](https://docs.joepverhaeg.nl/hc3-scenes-part2/), I'll learn you about the different types of variables that are available in the HC3 and how you use these variables in Lua scenes or in a Quick App.

+## Next part: setTimeOut vs Sleep explained explained

+[In the next module](https://docs.joepverhaeg.nl/hc3-scenes-part4/), I'll learn you about the difference of the setTimeOut and Sleep functions that you can use in Lua scenes.